 Water Element

-Water – The Philosopher
+The Water Adaptation Type - The Philosopher

 Water is best characterized by its ability to take on different forms – under heat, it becomes steam, under extreme cold, it turns to ice; it can rush down from a high mountain or in giant waves to the beach; as a lake, it always levels itself to a smooth surface.